conal/talk-2023-galilean-revolution/readme.md

 * * * * * * * * * * * * * * * * * * * *

+The slides at the end of the talk are from [*Symbolic and Automatic Differentiation of Languages*](https://github.com/conal/paper-2021-language-derivatives#readme).

 See also [my invitation to play/learn/work together](https://github.com/conal/Collaboration).